tlove123/portaudiosharp/trunk/readme.txt

 Compiling
 ---------
-At the moment there is only a MonoDevelop 0.10 solution (PortAudioSharp.mds), if you don't use MonoDevelop you have to create your own project-files or make-scripts
+Solution and project files for MonoDevelop 0.10 and SharpDevelop 2.2 / Visual Studio 20057 are provided.
-The solution contains two projects: The PortAudioSharp library project and a simple test project PortAudioSharpTest.
+The solution contains two projects: The PortAudioSharp library project and a simple test project called PortAudioSharpTest.

 Installing / Using